Emarioo/BetterThanBatch/docs/guide/29-Importing C headers.md

-**VERY EXPERIMENTAL FEATURE**
+**EXPERIMENTAL FEATURE, see _Limitations_ section further down**

 You can import a C header with `#import "util.h"`.
 The functions, structs, and enums in the header and further included files from C #include will then be available in the BTB source code.
-Internally the compiler has it's own C parser which parses the headers and converts them to BTB code.
-The C parser is not complete and will therefore ignore parts it cannot parse such as complex function pointers (function pointers from the GLFW library does work).
-This is why you see "Function/Type/variable does not exist" because the parser skipped it.

 When compiling code that imports C headers you must not forget to link with the C library using `#load "util.lib"`.
 You can also link with object files this way.